-Referred to in paragraph 1 under the heading 'Report on Other Legal & Regulatory Requirement' of our report of even date to the financial statements of the Company for the year ended 31st March, 2024:
+The Annexure-1 Referred to in paragraph 1 under the heading 'Report on Other Legal & Regulatory Requirement' of our report of even date

-- There is no Property, Plant & Equipment in the name of the company thus clause 3 (i) (a) to (i) (e) are not applicable. - There is no inventory in the company thus clause 3 (ii) (a) and (ii) (b) are not applicable. - The Company has not granted any loans, secured or unsecured to companies, firms, Limited Liability partnerships or other parties covered in the Register maintained under section 189 of the Act.
-Accordingly, the provisions of clause 3 (iii) (a) to (f) of the Order are not applicable to the Company. - In our opinion and according to the information and explanations given to us, the company has complied with the provisions of section 185 and 186 of the Companies Act, 2013 in respect of loans, investments, guarantees, and security. - The Company has not accepted any deposits from the public and hence the directives issued by the Reserve Bank of India and the provisions of Sections 73 to 76 or any other relevant provisions of the Act and the Companies (Acceptance of Deposit) Rules, 2015 with regard to the deposits accepted from the public are not applicable. - We have broadly reviewed the books of account maintained by the company pursuant to the Rules made by the Central Government for the maintenance of the cost records under section 148 of the Companies Act, 2013 and are of the opinion that prima facie, the prescribed accounts and records have been made and maintained. - 7. (a) According to information and explanations given to us and on the basis of our examination of the books of accounts and records, the Company has been generally regular in depositing undisputed statutory dues including Provident Fund, Employees State Insurance, Income-Tax, Sales tax, Service Tax, Duty of Customs, Duty of Excise, Value added Tax, CSS and any other statutory dues with the appropriate authorities and there are no arrears of outstanding statutory dues on the last day of the financial year concerned (31.03.2024) for a period of more thansix months from the date they became payable. - (b) According to the information and explanation given to us, there are no tax dues outstanding on account of dispute. - No transactions recorded in the books of account have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961. - (a) According to the information and explanation given to us, the company has not defaulted in repayment of any dues to the Bank or Financial Institution during the year. - (b) According to the information and explanation given to us, the company is not declared as willful defaulter by any bank or financial institution or other lender. - (c) Term loans were applied for the purpose for which the loans were obtained. - (d) On an overall examination of the financial statements of the company, no funds raised on short-term basis have been used for long-term purposes by the company.
+- The Company does not have any Tangible and Intangible assets.
+Accordingly, the provisions of clause 3 (i) (a) to (e) of the order are not applicable to the Company and hence not commented upon. - ii.
+There is no inventory in the company thus clause 3 (ii) (a) and (ii) (b) are not applicable - iii.
+The Company has not granted any loans, secured or unsecured to companies, firms, Limited Liability partnerships or other parties covered in the Register maintained under section 189 of the Act.
+Accordingly, the provisions of clause 3 (iii) (a) to (f) of the Order are not applicable to the Company. - iv.
+In our opinion and according to the information and explanations given to us, the company has complied with, the provisions of section 185 and 186 of the Companies Act, 2013 in respect of loans, investments, guarantees, and security.
+Accordingly, Paragraph 3(iv) of the order is not applicable. - v.
+The Company has not accepted any deposits from the public and hence the directives issued by the Reserve Bank of India and the provisions of Sections 73 to 76 or any other relevant provisions of the Act and the Companies (Acceptance of Deposit) Rules, 2015 with regard to the deposits accepted from the public are not applicable.
+Accordingly, Paragraph 3(v) of the order is not applicable - vi.
+As informed to us, the maintenance of Cost Records has not been specified by the Central Government under sub-section (1) of Section 148 of the Act, in respect of the activities carried on by the company.
+Accordingly, Paragraph 3(vi) of the order is not applicable

+- a) According to information and explanations given to us and on the basis of our examination of the books of accounts and records, the Company has been generally regular in depositing undisputed statutory dues including Provident Fund, Employees State Insurance, Income Tax, Sales tax, Service Tax, Duty of Customs, Duty of Excise, Value added Tax, CSS and any other statutory dues with the appropriate authorities and there are no arrears of outstanding statutory dues on the last day of the financial year concerned (31.03.2025) for a period of more than six months from the date they became payable. - According to the information and explanation given to us, there are no tax dues outstanding on account of dispute. - viii.
+No transactions recorded in the books of account have been surrendered or disclosed as income during the year in the tax assessments under the income Tax Act, 1961. - ix.
+In our opinion and according to the information and explanations given to us, the Company has obtained secured and unsecured loans from banks or financial institutions.